nestjs/docs.nestjs.com/content/guards.md

 }
 ```

+#### Putting it all together

-Alright.
-Let's take a step back to the `RolesGuard` again.
-It simply returns `true` immediately, allowing request to proceed so far.
-In order to reflect the metadata, we'll use the `Reflector` helper class which is provided out of the box by the framework and exposed from the `@nestjs/core` package.
+Let's now go back and tie this together with our `RolesGuard`.
+Currently, it simply returns `true` in all cases, allowing every request to proceed.
+We want to make the return value conditional based on the comparing the **roles assigned to the current user** to the **actual roles required by the current route** being processed.
+In order to access the route's role(s) (custom metadata), we'll use the `Reflector` helper class, which is provided out of the box by the framework and exposed from the `@nestjs/core` package.

 ```typescript
 @@filename(roles.guard)